jessilinlugo/burger_eater/README.md

 ------------

+Burger Eater is an application that tracks your consumption of different burgers.
+You can add burgers by using the 'Add a Burger' button, and move any available burger from Available to Devoured!

 Databases are hard.
 Backend development is like a maze with a million different corridors to get lost down.
 Handlebars are kind of the worst, and I don't like them.
 Setting up the folder structure wasn't so bad, I've made it a point to stay as close to industry standards as possible.
 However, like I previously mentioned, setting up a database is like writing a book in a language I don't speak.

 I tried to add styling after completing the functionality of the app, but it ultimately broke it, so I took it all out and left everything raw and ugly.
 However, for the purposes of this assignment, I simply don't care.
 Burgers can be added and then devoured, and that's all that matters.